electronicpanopticon/apnian/README.md

 ## About

-Apnian is a wrapper around the sideshow/apns2 library.
+Apnian is a wrapper around the [sideshow/apns2](https://github.com/sideshow/apns2) Apple Push Notification Service library.

 ## Usage